Francisco Meléndez

 Francisco Javier Meléndez Villegas (born January 25, 1964) is a Puerto Rican former professional baseball player.
 A first baseman and outfielder, Melendez played parts of five seasons in the Major League Baseball for the Philadelphia Phillies (1984 and 1986), San Francisco Giants (1987–88), and Baltimore Orioles (1989).
-After his major league career, he played in the Mexican League from 1991–94.
+After his major league career, he played in the Mexican League from 1991 to 1994.